TheGeekOnSkates/breakaway-basic/notes.md

 * Finish IF
 * If possible, finish GET (the only thing I'd need it for isn't working, no obvious reason, might not be possible?)
 * Add PRINT
-* Add at least an instruction to clear history (maybe list history too?)
-* Fix bug: Aliases can override keywords